 .
 Background counts can also be caused be external events, such as proximity to the South Atlantic Anomaly (SAA).
 Calcos

 estimates the dark rate by measuring the counts in an unilluminated region on the detector and subtracting this from the spectrum during processing.
 Each segment has a distinct dark current that varies with time and may be correlated with the Solar Cycle (see Figure 4.2).
-The dark rate, in particular for FUVA, has been decreasing recently, which, in concert with improved algorithms in calcos to filter out background counts as a function of pulse height, leads to substantially smaller dark rates.
-The dark rates are evolving with time, so observers, particular those with faint, background-limited targets, should consider how the changing dark rates may affect their orbital estimates.
-When planning observations with the G130M/1055 and G130M/1096 modes users should consult http://www.stsci.edu/hst/cos/software/planning/etc/.
+The dark rates vary with time, so observers, particularly those with faint, background-limited targets, should consider how the changing dark rates may affect their orbital estimates.
+In particular, some exposures experience sharp increases in the dark rate over short periods of time.
+The COS spectroscopic ETC estimates the dark rate for a typical exposure and segment based on the value that encompasses 95% of all observations.
+For the 23.1 ETC version, the dark rate for both segments is around 4.0x10-6

 The electronics that control the COS detectors have a finite response time t